astro-informatics/harmonic/docs/background/Machine_Learning/index.rst

       .. include:: mgmm.rst

-.. note:: This list of models is by no means comprehensive, and bespoke models may be implemented which perform better (*i.e.* lower cross-validation variance) in specific use-cases.
+.. note:: This list of models is by no means comprehensive, and bespoke models may be implemented which perform better in specific use-cases.